Tag: skin health

 Here’s where your skin comes in.

 Cortisol has a direct effect on your sebaceous glands (the glands that produce oil in your skin).
 When cortisol levels spike, your skin produces more sebum (oil).
-And if you have acne-prone skin—which means your skin is already prone to clogged pores—excess oil is basically fuel for acne-causing bacteria.
+If you have acne-prone skin—which means your skin is already prone to clogged pores—excess oil is basically fuel for the bacteria that cause stress-induced acne.

 But that’s only the beginning.